Author: Anoma Ranaweera, Medical Writer, Auckland, New Zealand, 2011.

 PTCH1 gene mutations prevent PTCH1 protein from binding to SMO.

 Unbound SMO allows unregulated cell growth through activation of the following:

-There is evidence that mutations in the tumour suppressor gene P53 and the melanocortin-1 receptor gene may be involved in the development of sporadic BCC.
+Mutations in the tumour suppressor gene P53 and the melanocortin-1 receptor (MCR1) gene may be involved in the development of sporadic BCC.

 Mutations/variants of the following genes may predispose patients to sporadic BCC:

 Vismodegib (trade name Erivedge™) is a hedgehog pathway inhibitor that was approved in 2012 for the treatment of advanced and metastatic BCC.
 In 2015, sonidegib was also approved for the treatment for advanced basal cell carcinoma.